ewolff/microservice-istio/HOW-TO-RUN.md

 compile the Java
 code.

+* Google Cloud only: Upload the Docker images with `docker-push-gcp.sh`.

 * Run `docker-build.sh` in the directory
 `microservice-istio-bonus`.
 It builds the Docker images and uploads them into the Kubernetes cluster.

 * Deploy the microservice with `kubectl apply -f bonus.yaml`.

+* Google Cloud: Use `fix-bonus-gcp.sh` first and then deploy with `kubectl apply -f bonus-gcp.yaml`.

+You can also download the images from Dockerhub with `fix-bonus-github.sh` and `kubectl apply -f bonus-dockerhub.yaml`.
+That way there is no need to build them locally.

-* You can remove the microservice again with `kubectl delete -f bonus.yaml`.
+You can remove the microservice again with `kubectl delete -f bonus.yaml`.

 ## Adding a Microservice with Helm